fede-colombo/NeuReval/README.md

 - Second column: diagnosis (e.g., patients=1, healhty controls=0).
 In case *NeuReval* is run on a single diagnostic group, provide a costant value for all subjects.
 - From the third column: covariates

-**Notes**: if you want to correct neuroimaging features also for total intracranial volume (TIV), please add it as the last column of the database.

 Example of database structure for covariates:

 | Subject_ID  | Diagnosis | Age | Sex | TIV     |